-The GEFS ensemble mean forecast shows suppressed convection (red shades) across the Maritime continent early in the period with enhanced convection (blue shades) for areas in the Western Hemisphere.
-Enhanced convection develops across the Indian Ocean during Week-2.
+The GEFS ensemble mean forecast shows suppressed convection (red shades) across the western Pacific early in the period with enhanced convection (blue shades) across the Indian Ocean.
+Enhanced convection develops across the Maritime Continent during Week-2.
 Time-longitude section of (7.5°S-7.5°N) OLR anomalies for the last 180 days and for the next 15 days

-Statistical MJO Forecast Figure below shows MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons) Spatial map of OLR anomalies and 850-hPa vectors for the next 20 days (Courtesy of the Bureau of Meteorology Research Centre - Australia) The statistical forecast indicates suppressed convection initially over the eastern Indian Ocean shifts eastward across the Maritime continent over the period while enhanced convection develops in the Indian Ocean during Week-2.
+Statistical MJO Forecast Figure below shows MJO associated OLR anomalies only (reconstructed from RMM1 and RMM2) and do not include contributions from other modes (i.e., ENSO, monsoons) Spatial map of OLR anomalies and 850-hPa vectors for the next 20 days (Courtesy of the Bureau of Meteorology Research Centre - Australia) The statistical forecast indicates suppressed convection initially over the Maritime Continent through Week-1 while enhanced convection would be present across the Indian Ocean throughout most of the period.